 Our staff receive relevant training in playwork and first aid.
 Debby and her supervisors have NVQ level 3 in Playwork or equivalent and other staff have relevant level 2 or level 3 qualifications.
 Staff receive regular training in areas such as Child Protection, Prevent, food hygiene and Fgm.

-The staff for the Holiday Club are drawn from the four after school clubs and usually work on a half day basis.
+The staff for the Holiday Club are drawn from the three after school settings and usually work on a half day basis.
 Most of the children already know most of the staff, enabling us to balance continuity of care with variety for the children throughout the day.
 We only employ people who can demonstrate a true desire to work with children.